yugabyte/yugabytedb-anywhere-gcp-app/README.md

 # Installation

 Get up and running with a few clicks!
-Install this Yugabyte Anywhere app to a Google Kubernetes Engine cluster using Google Cloud Marketplace
+Install this Yugabyte Anywhere app to a compute engine using Google Cloud Marketplace

 ## Quick install with Google Cloud Marketplace